Citation, DOI and article data

 Depending on their size they are broadly classified into:

-Although this distinction is largely arbitrary, it is commonly used and does highlight an important fact: small intra-pituitary lesions (microadenomas) present differently and have different surgical and imaging challenges than larger lesions (macroadenomas) that extend into the suprasellar region.
+Although this distinction is largely arbitrary, it is commonly used and does highlight an important fact: small intrapituitary lesions (microadenomas) present differently and have different surgical and imaging challenges from larger lesions (macroadenomas) that extend into the suprasellar region.
 As such, it is not unreasonable to discuss them separately.
 This article is a general overview.

-Pituitary adenomas are common, with rates varying widely depending on definition: population prevalence is approximately 0.1%; autopsy prevalence is around 15% 2.
+Pituitary adenomas are common, with rates varying widely depending on the definition: population prevalence is approximately 0.1%; autopsy prevalence is around 15% 2.
 They account for approximately 10% of all intracranial neoplasms and 30-50% of all pituitary region masses 3.

 Pituitary macroadenomas are approximately twice as common as microadenomas 3.

 Pituitary adenomas present either due to hormonal imbalance (both microadenomas and macroadenomas) or mass effect on adjacent structures (macroadenomas), classically the optic chiasm.
 Rarely presentation can be catastrophic, due to pituitary apoplexy.

 Over half of all adenomas are secretory 2, although even when this is the case this may not be the cause of presentation.
-A lack of libido or even galactorrhoea may not lead to presentation, and as such many secreting tumours are only diagnosed when mass effect occur (see below).
+A lack of libido or even galactorrhea may not lead to presentation and as such many secreting tumors are only diagnosed when mass effect occurs (see below).

 Hormones secreted include: